shanetheboland/store/README.md

 ## What is this?

+Store - An e-commerce UI built with AngularJS
 View the project page at [http://github.com/shanetheboland/store](http://github.com/shanetheboland/store "Store - An e-commerce UI built with AngularJS")

 # Author